Links to COVID-19 information and resources translated into a number of international and Aboriginal languages.

 Applications are open for the CALD COVID-19 Health Small Grants Fund, made available through the Federation of Ethnical Communities Council of Australia (FECCA).
 The funding is designed to help community groups to lead local communication activities around the COVID-19 vaccine, targeting CALD communities.

-To find out more, and to apply, visit http://fecca.org.au/grants/.
+To find out more, and to apply, visit FECCA.
 Applications close in January 2022.

 Visit the Aboriginal communities page for Aboriginal COVID-19 services and translated resources in Pitjantjatjara and English.

-Select your language from the menu below for translated COVID-19 information.
+Select language and topic from the menus below for translated COVID-19 information.